Yadukrishnan1/Yadukrishnan1/README.md

 - 🌱 I’m currently transitioning to a Data Scientist role with an emphasis on ML applications and predictive analytics.

 - ⚡ Hobbies: I love travelling and exploring the national parks in the US.
 I also love playing and watching soccer, and reading non-fiction books on philosophy, economics, and history.
-Currently reading 'Fundamentals' by Frank Wilczek.
+Currently reading 'When Breath Becomes Air' by Paul Kalanithi.

-- 💬 Let me know how I can be of help to you, I would be very interested to hear about your 'Data' story.

-- 📫 You can reach me through LinkedIn (https://www.linkedin.com/in/yadu-sarathchandran/), using my email: yadusarathchandran@gmail.com or through Twitter (https://twitter.com/Yadukrishnan)
+- 📫 Let's connect!
+You may reach me through LinkedIn (https://www.linkedin.com/in/yadu-sarathchandran/), using my email: yadusarathchandran@gmail.com or through Twitter (https://twitter.com/Yadukrishnan)

 <!--
 **Yadukrishnan1/Yadukrishnan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.